Why Buy From Crown Bees? Bee Safety Comes First

 4. We take a research-driven approach to bee-raising.

-Unlike many mason bee sellers that have recently popped on the scene, we take a research-driven approach to bee-raising.
 We have ongoing partnerships with researchers, universities, nonprofits, and government agencies to stay informed on the current challenges facing our bees and bring together the best practices for solving those challenges.

 Our recent work includes: